 Indicator (b).
 The North Carolina Department of Public Safety has a policy language consistent with the standard.
 "DPS shall consider any incidents of sexual harassment in determining whether to hire or promote anyone, or to enlist the services of any contractor or custodial agents, who may have contact with offenders, residents, or safekeepers."
 The facility has limited contracted employees, but the agency completes prior institutional employment checks on both staff and contractors to see if there are any concerns related to sexual misconduct.
 In addition to the facility HR person, regional HR staff will also review the applicant's record, including individuals who may work at other NCDPS facilities.
 It is believed that if there is a prior history of sexual harassment complaints, that information would be identified, and facility and agency senior leadership would have to determine the appropriateness of the position being applied.
 Contracted employees must go through the review at the regional office level before they can be approved to work at the facility.
-Alexander has two contracted mental health staff who complete most sessions via telehealth video services.
+Dillon has seven contracted medical or mental health staff.

 Indicator (c).
-The North Carolina Department of Public Safety completes criminal background checks on all employees.
+The North Carolina Department of Public Safety completes crimedical or minal background checks on all employees.
 File reviews completed by the Auditor confirmed that the process is in place and is consistently done for all new employees and at the required 5-year intervals in indicator (e).
 The Check includes a criminal background check and prior institutional checks.
-The facility provided example files in advance, and the auditor pulled a selection on-site to confirm documentation.
-The Auditor reviewed 52% of the 29 employees' files while on-site, including background check documentation.
+The facility pulled a selection on-site based on auditors random criteria to confirm documentation.
+The Auditor reviewed 20% of the 72 employees' files while on-site, including background check documentation.
 The state does not allow criminal records in the file once it has been run, and if need be reviewed, the record is destroyed.
 Random sampling is used to confirm the practice, documented through the form sent to the regional office, and the response about the outcome and whether the individual is approved for employment.
-The Agency added the abuse/ neglect registry checks in the previous round of audits, and the Auditor was provided with documentation that all current employees have been run and have not come back with any concerns.
+The Agency added the abuse/neglect registry checks in the previous round of audits, and the Auditor was provided with documentation that all current employees have been run and have not come back with any concerns.
 Criminal Background checks are run by a central office staff person who will send a notice when the individual has passed the criminal background check, prior institutional employer check and the abuse registry check.
 The facility will also send a form requesting it is run again every 5 years and when the employee is up for a promotion.
-There were 5 new hires in the past 12 months, of which 5 were in the random sample of staff files reviewed by the Auditor while on site.
+There were 29 new hires in the past 12 months, of which 5 were in the random sample of staff files reviewed by the Auditor while on site.

 Indicator (d).
-As stated in Indicator (a), Alexander Juvenile Detention Center completes criminal background checks on all contracted employees.
+As stated in Indicator (a), Dillon Juvenile Detention Center completes criminal background checks on all contracted employees.
 The agency provides documentation supporting child abuse registries are also consulted.
-The NCDPS follows the same process for hiring contractors or volunteers that they do with employees, including the criminal background check looking at state and multistate criminal histories, driving records, sexual offender listings, and the newer process for child abuse registries.
+The NCDPS follows the same process for hiring contractors or volunteers that they do with employees, including the criminal background check looking at state and multi-state criminal histories, driving records, sexual offender listings, and the newer process for child abuse registries.
 The Auditor was provided information on contracted individuals and confirmed that they were required to undergo such screenings in their individual interviews.
-The facility has volunteers who have frequent contact with residents screened through the same process that would be done for these individuals.
+The facility has 2 contracts covering the seven medical and mental health staff not employed by the state.
+The Aduitor confirmed the information with the facility administration to clafify a different number in the OAS